What is Realized Gain?

 - It is the end of a transaction where the seller makes a gain from selling the asset/stock.

-- The increase in the value of an asset over and above the book value is termed as the realized gain.
+- The increase in the value of an asset over and above the book value is termed as realized gain.

-- It is considered only when the asset is sold, donated or scrapped.
+- It is considered only when the asset is sold, donated, or scrapped.

 - Unless the asset is sold, the gain is considered as unrealized gain.

-- They are taxable, unlike unrealized gains which cannot be taxed.
+- They are taxable, unlike unrealized gains, which cannot be taxed.

-- Realized losses can be offset by realized gains.
+- Realized gains can offset realized losses.

-This has been a guide to Realized Gain and its definition.
+This article has been a guide to Realized Gain and its definition.
 Here we discuss the formula to calculate Realized Gain along with examples, advantages, and disadvantages.
 You can learn more about finance from the following articles –